nculwell/MathStudy/Analysis.md

 - Schwerdtfeger, *Geometry of Complex Numbers*

 ### Functional Analysis
+- Stein and Shakarchi, *Functional Analysis: Introduction to Further Topics in Analysis*
-- Akhiezer and Glazman, *Theory of Linear Operators in Hilbert Space*
+- Akhiezer and Glazman, *Theory of Linear Operators in Hilbert Space* (c)
-- Griffel, *Applied Functional Analysis*
+- Griffel, *Applied Functional Analysis* (c)
-- Shilov, *Elementary Functional Analysis*
+- Shilov, *Elementary Functional Analysis* (c)
-- Kolmogorov and Fomin, *Elements of the Theory of Functions and Functional Analysis*
 - Rudin, *Functional Analysis*
+- Halmos, *Introduction to Hilbert Space and the Theory of Spectral Multiplicity* (c)
+- Halmos, *A Hilbert Space Problem Book*